Audit logs

 And go field by field:

-• "event_type" is event (resource access, k8s or talos access).
+• "event_type" is event (resource access, k8s or Talos access).
 Currently, there are seven event-types:

 • "create" — resource was created.